instructure/once-ler/README.md

   [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner))
 * Your once'd blocks should have no side effects other than database statements, return values, and instance variables.
-* Your return values and instance variables need to be able to handle a Marshal.dump/load round trip.
+* Your return values and instance variables:
+  1. need to be able to handle a `Marshal.dump`/`load` round trip.
+  1. should implement `#==` and `#hash`. for built-ins types (e.g. String) or models, this isn't a problem, but if it's a custom class you might need to add them.
 * Your once'd blocks' behavior should not depend on side effects of other non-once'd blocks.
 For example:
   * a `before(:once)` block should not reference instance variables set by a